Together, we're feeding neighbors in need.

 Mashed potatoes and gravy.
 Carrots in olive oil with fresh herbs.
-Providence Community Meals is making 18,000 hot, nutritious meals a week to feed local kids, seniors, and folks with disabilities.
+Community Meals is making 18,000 hot, nutritious meals a week to feed local kids, seniors, and folks with disabilities.
 Students and volunteers work alongside our seasoned chefs to create these meals each morning, delivering them

 hot in time for lunch and dinner to senior centers, after-school programs, summer meal sites (in season), and other enrichment programs where we know people at risk of hunger may be.

 Community Meals Program